RobTillaart/float16/README.md

 a floating point number.
 As it uses only 2 bytes where float and double have typical 4 and 8 bytes, gains can be made at the price of range and precision.

-Note that float16 only has ~3 significant digits.
+Note that a float16 only has ~3 significant digits.

 To print a float16, one need to convert it with toFloat(), toDouble() or toString(decimals).
 The latter allows concatenation and further conversion to an char array.